maddigits/maddigits.github.com/_posts/2016-02-10-flag-oriented-programming.md

 I'm sorry, but I believe it is more likely to happen this way:

-- Programmer X (the next guy - given `next = n`), arrives late at the office because of a flat tire;
+- Programmer X (the next guy - given `next = n`), arrives late at the office because of a flat tire - not very happy already;
-- Programmer X needs to add another feature to the coffee making class, let's say, wether or not to add cinnamon;
+- Programmer X needs to add another feature to the coffee making class, let's say, wether or not to add cinnamon, of course, as fast as possible;
-- Programmer X opens the `Coffee.rb` file, take a look around and start cursing someone;
+- Programmer X opens the `Coffee.rb` file, takes a look around and start cursing someone - because he couldn't stand to look at that hundred `if` statements;
-- Programmer X then refactor the entire code - commit message also has some curse words in it;
+- Programmer X then refactor the entire code - commit message has some curse words in it;
-- Programmer X then finally implements the Cinnamon feature and its tests;
+- Programmer X then finally implements the Cinnamon feature and its tests - commit message again has some curse words in it;
 - At this time, Programmer X's day is already ruined.
 He is mad.
 And he knows it was you (`git blame coffee.rb`).
 And he knows where you live.